SandunWithanage/Banks-market-cap-analysis/README.md

 # Banks-market-cap-analysis

 This project is about using Python to gather data from the web about the largest banks in the world by market capitalization.
-We get the data from a Wikipedia page and clean it up so it’s easy to understand.
-The project uses web scraping to automate collecting this data, and then we organize it into a table for further analysis.
+I get the data from a Wikipedia page and clean it up so it’s easy to understand.
+The project uses web scraping to automate collecting this data, and then I organize it into a table for further analysis.

 Steps in the Project,
 01.ibrary Installation: